14islands/14islands-com-v2/app/blog/_posts/2017-04-21-new-branding.md

 {% include post-image.html alt="New branding in action" src="/images/blog/2017-04-21-new-branding/hero-image_16_10.jpg" margin="both" ratio="16_10" %}

-When Steve Jobs and Steve Wozniak were starting out in a garage, their skills made them stronger as a team.
-Jobs was a visionary and had the business knowledge.
-Wozniak was the guy who loved to play with technologies and he knew how to build computers.

-At 14islands, we are a bit like Wozniak.
-We work with businesses to build the things they envision.
-In our case, it’s responsive websites, progressive web apps, playful games on the web.
+We believe what sets companies apart in the digital age are great user experiences.
+Good design and performance.
+Natural and playful interactions.
+Working on all devices and screen sizes.
+This is the work we do.
+We help companies build sites, apps and enjoyable places using web technologies.

-Our new identity had to reflect this and who we are as a creative development studio; How we love to play with technologies and to build delightful experiences.
+Our new identity had to reflect this and who we are as a creative development studio; How we love to play with technologies and build delightful experiences.
 That we care about our craft and are ready to push things forward.

+We like to present our new branding, and the idea behind it.

 ## A solid ground